open-guides/og-aws/README.md

 ### Gotchas and Limitations

-*  🔸 Many users don’t use CloudFormation at all because of its limitations, or because they find other solutions preferable:
+* 🔸Many users don’t use CloudFormation at all because of its limitations, or because they find other solutions preferable:
     * CloudFormation syntax is a confusing JSON format that makes both reading and debugging difficult.
     * To use it effectively often involves additional tooling, such as converting it to YAML or using Troposphere.
     * It’s hard to assemble good CloudFormation configurations from existing state.
 AWS does [offer a trick to do this](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-cloudformer.html), but it’s very clumsy.